-Showing mercy and forgiveness to our family members is the aroma of life that is necessary within a family unit (Ephesians 5:1,2; 2Corinthians 2:14-16).
-These are the qualities that will soften hearts, bringing more hunger for knowing the ways of God.
+Showing mercy and forgiveness to our family members is a blessing!
+It is an aroma of life that is necessary within a family unit (Ephesians 5:1-2; 2Corinthians 2:14-16).
+Mercy and forgiveness are the qualities that will soften hearts, bringing more hunger for knowing the ways of God.

 What sorrow and heartache that could have been avoided, if only King David’s wife, Michal, (2Samuel 6:16-23) had extended mercy instead of bitterness to her husband!
 What sorrows and regrets that could have been avoided, if only King Rehoboam (1Kings 12) had extended mercy instead of harshness to his citizens!

 What joy and gladness resulted, when the father (Luke 15:11-32) was quick to extend mercy and forgiveness to his once wayward son!
 What happiness resulted, when the Jewish apostle Peter (Acts 10) was quick to extend mercy and kindness to the Gentile household of Cornelius!